marczaku/networking-103-rest-server/assignments/assignment3.md

 - Use `db` to see the current database's name.
 - Use `use lamescooters` to switch to / create a collection named lamescooters.
 - Use `db.lamescooters.insertMany([.......]);` but replace `[.....]` with the part that you find in the `scooters.json`-file.
 Make sure, to select the WHOLE CONTENT between `[` and `]`.
-- Try querying a station by using `db.lamescooter.find({"name":"Lammasrinne"});`.
+- Try querying a station by using `db.lamescooters.find({"name":"Lammasrinne"});`.
 It should return exactly one station with that name.

 Now, follow the QuickTour of the Mongo C# Driver to find out, how to query a station from that database and try to return the available bike count.